 It’s a question without a consensus answer.
-There are no recruiting metrics gold standard because too many factors impact recruiting priorities and results—company size, industry and job type to name a few.
+There is no recruiting metrics gold standard because too many factors impact recruiting priorities and results—company size, industry, and job type to name a few.
 Yet to make intelligent adjustments to your recruiting process, and to evaluate the results of those adjustments, you need to measure something.
 But you also can’t measure everything, or you won’t get much actual recruiting done.

 With that in mind, we’ve selected six metrics that you should consider evaluating in your recruiting process.
 After we go over them, we’ll discuss the key factor for improving whichever metrics you use.

 - Time new hires stay at a company